mastercoding/conquest-php/README.md

 Installation
 ============

-The easiest way to install is through composer.
+The easiest way to install is through composer..